antaldaniel/old_music_dataobservatory_eu/content/post/2021-11-03-Linecheck_2021/index.md

 +++

-Daniel Antal will participate in the [Streaming Economics: where are we really going?](https://reprex.nl/talk/streaming-economics-where-are-we-really-going/) panel discussion with Helienne Lindvall, Enzo Mazza (President of FIMI), Charles Kilby Welch , moderated by Steve Mayall (Music Ally).
+Our main aim was to find new users to our Digital Music Observatory, and to find partners for a future [Horizon Europe](https://reprex.nl/project/horizon/) R&D project to develop the scientific pillars of the Observatory in a manner that meets practical industry needs and the feature requirements laid out in the [Feasiblity Study for a Euroepan Music Observatory](https://reprex.nl/post/2020-11-16-european-music-observatory-feasibility/).

-Our main aim was to find new users to our Digital Music Observatory, and to find partners for a future Horizon Europe R&D project to develop the scientific pillars of the Observatory in a manner that meets practical industry needs and the feature requirements laid out in hte Feasiblity Study for a Euroepan Music Observatory.
+We believe that our Digital Music Observatory and its decentralized, bottom-up approach allows for a great combination of open science funding and meeting the requirements laid out in the _Feasibility Study_.
+Our open collaboratin method does not require complex international agreements to jump start a truly European music observatory - we are already halfway there.

-Our concept was introduced in Le Trianon to a wider audience during the [JUMP Music Market Accelerator Pitch Session](https://reprex.nl/talk/digital-music-observatory-on-the-mama-convention-2021/) and in one-to-one meetings to representatives of French national organizations.
-We have also started to investigate the possibility to cooperate with two startups to bring our data services closer to artists, labels, and publishers.
+Our data is particularly useful in understanding why music streaming is devalueing copyrights, and how its autonomous recommendation systems can undermine important cultural policy, child protection, or competition and anti-discrimination laws.

-<script class="lesondier-widget" data-ls-event-id="12386" data-ls-site-slug="mama" src="https://live.mamafestival.com/build/widget/widget_loader.min.js" data-ls-width="600px" data-ls-height="435px" async></script>
+If you want to get a taste of the value of our data, check out the panel discussion [Streaming Economics: where are we really going?](https://reprex.nl/talk/streaming-economics-where-are-we-really-going/) panel discussion with Helienne Lindvall, Enzo Mazza (President of FIMI), Charles Kilby Welch , moderated by Steve Mayall (Music Ally), and of course, Daniel Antal, the co-founder of Reprex and the Digital Music Observatory.

 ## Use Cases